Early Careers - Baillie Gifford

 Is this the stream for you?

-What is MA&I Investing?
+What is MA&I investing?

 As the name suggests, the Multi Asset and Income (MA&I) department invests in a range of asset classes.
 Most of our analysts spend their time looking at bonds – the debt instruments that countries and companies issue to borrow money.
 Like most loans, these come with an interest rate – which is part of the return our clients make when they invest.
 Our clients will lose their capital if a bond isn’t repaid, so our research focuses on assessing the issuer’s future financial resilience.